netwerk-digitaal-erfgoed/geonames-harvester/README.md

 ### RML

-The text to RDF transformation is done using the RML mapper.
-This requires a java runtime environment (openjdk or other).
-The RMLmapper can be downloaded from the the [RML repo](https://github.com/RMLio/rmlmapper-java).
-The scripts assume that the `rmlmapper.jar` is available in the `./bin` directory.
+The text to RDF transformation is done using [SPARQL Anything](https://github.com/SPARQL-Anything/sparql.anything).
+This requires a Java runtime environment.
+You can download the SPARQL Anything JAR [here](https://github.com/SPARQL-Anything/sparql.anything/releases).

 ### Fuseki